 Associate Professor of Neurosurgery, Harvard Medical School, Boston, MA, USA

-He began his work in the field of intraoperative neurophysiology in 1995 specializing in single unit recordings during surgery for movement disorders in the department of Neurology at the University of Pennsylvania School of medicine.
+He began his work in the field of intraoperative neurophysiology in 1995 specializing in single unit recordings during surgery for movement disorders in the Department of Neurology at the University of Pennsylvania School of Medicine.
 Dr. Shils' research interests include investigating methods for improving real-time intraoperative neurophysiologic techniques as well as theoretical research in neuromodulation mechanisms of action.
-Dr. Shils has published over 30 peer reviewed papers and multiple chapters on intraoperative neurophysiologic surgical technique, post-operative management of movement disorders patients, and computational modeling as related to neuromodulation effects on various neural circuits.
-He is the co-editor of two books: "Neurophysiology in Neurosurgery: A modern approach" with Dr. Vedran Deletis; and "Essential Neuromodulation" with Dr. Jeffrey E. Arle.
+He has published over 30 peer reviewed papers and multiple chapters on intraoperative neurophysiologic surgical technique, post-operative management of movement disorders patients, and computational modeling as related to neuromodulation effects on various neural circuits.
+He is the co-editor of two books: "Neurophysiology in Neurosurgery: A Modern Approach" with Dr. Vedran Deletis; and "Essential Neuromodulation" with Dr. Jeffrey E. Arle.
 Prior to going to graduate school Dr. Shils was an electrical engineer at the Electric Boat division of General Dynamics where he was involved in various modifications to existing electrical systems.